tangheng05/deltachat-service/README.md

 ## License

 Proprietary.
-Part of the Serey marketplace platform.
+Part of the Serey platform.